mbloch/mapshaper/docs/development/label-tool-design.md

 into the data any more, so the state has nothing to describe; see "Nor is it a parameter".

-**`unmeasured` does not warn.** A path label with no measurement is the normal result of authoring in the CLI, which the fit rule cannot apply to, so a warning would fire on every export of every CLI-authored label — noise that would train people to ignore the message that matters.
+**`unmeasured` does not warn.** It was the normal result of authoring in the CLI, so a warning would have fired on every export of every CLI-authored label — noise that would train people to ignore the message that matters.
+It is now the unusual case, and the one thing that produces it, a font this machine has not got, warns once by name where it happens.

 **Failing open is the important half.** Silently deleting a label from a map is a worse outcome than drawing one that overflows: the overflow is visible and